When you own a zero-turn, you’re most likely going to run into a time when the mower won’t start.

 Another indication your solenoid may be bad is when a wire attached to your solenoid gets hot and begins to smoke or melt.

 SOLUTION: Test your John Deere solenoid by following the steps here.
 Replace your solenoid if it is found to be bad.

-15. Faulty Charging System on a John Deere Zero Turn
+15. Faulty Charging System

 While the charging system isn’t the main reason a John Deere zero-turn mower won’t start, it can contribute to a weak battery that prevents the mower from starting.